Republic of Ancona: Coins

 The first reports of Ancona's medieval coinage begin in the 12th century when the independence of the city grew and it began to mint coinage without Imperial or papal oversight.
-The agontano was the currency used by Republic of Ancona during its golden age.
-It was a large silver coin of 18–22 mm in diameter and a weight of 2.04–2.42 grams.
+The agontano was the currency used by the Republic of Ancona in its heyday; it was a large silver coin of 18–22 mm in diameter and weighing 2.04–2.42 grams.

-Later and less famously Ancona began minting a gold Agnoto coin, also known as the Ancona Ducat.
-Specimens of this coin have survived from the 15th and 16th centuries, until the cities loss of independence in 1532.
+Later and less famously, Ancona began minting a gold Agnoto coin, also known as the Ancona Ducat.
+Specimens of this coin have survived from the 15th and 16th centuries, until the city's loss of independence in 1532.

 Art

 Anconitan art had long been influenced by maritime relations with Dalmatia and the Levant.

 Its major medieval monuments show a union between Romanesque and Byzantine art.
 Among the most notable are the Duomo, with a Greek cross and Byzantine sculptures, and the church of Santa Maria di Portonovo.

-In the 14th century, Ancona was a center of what some historians term the "Adriatic Renaissance", a movement in Dalmatia, Venice and the Marches characterized by a rediscovery of classical art and a continuity with Gothic art.
+In the 14th century, Ancona was a centre of what some historians term the "Adriatic Renaissance", a movement in Dalmatia, Venice and the Marches characterised by a rediscovery of classical art and a continuity with Gothic art.
 A notable architect and sculptor of this movement was Giorgio da Sebenico; his counterpart Carlo Crivelli was a renowned painter.